Pōmare III: Biography

 He was born at Papofai, on 25 June 1820, as Teriʻitariʻa, and was baptised 10 September 1820.
 He succeeded to the throne on the death of his father 7 December 1821.
 He was crowned at Papaʻoa, ʻArue, 21 April 1824.

 The British missionaries decided that Pomare should have a coronation, although Tahitian tradition required investment with a sacred girdle and did not involve the use of a crown.
 The coronation was arranged by the British missionary Henry Nott and involved a procession of Tahitian judges and other dignitaries as well as British missionaries, accompanying the infant king, seated in a covered chair, to a specially-constructed stone platform.
 Here he sat behind a table carrying a crown, a bible and a book of Tahitian law.
 Mr. Davies, a senior missionary, spoke on his behalf, confirming that he agreed to reign with justice and mercy, according to the law and the word of God.
-Not then placed the crown on his head.
+Nott then placed the crown on his head.

 While Pomare was king the missionaries advanced their own agenda in his name, for example by having him write to George IV to request British protection and the British flag.

-He ruled under the regency of his mother Queen Teriʻitoʻoterai Tere-moe-moe, his aunt and stepmother Teriʻitariʻa Ariʻipaeavahine, and the five principal chiefs of Tahiti due to his minority.
+He ruled under the regency of his mother Queen Teriʻitoʻoterai Teremoemoe, his aunt and stepmother Teriʻitariʻa Ariʻipaea vahine, and the five principal chiefs of Tahiti due to his minority.

 Pōmare III's education took place at the South Sea Academy, Papetoai, Moʻorea.
-He died of dysentery in January 1827 and was succeeded by his full sister, ʻAimata Pōmare IV Vahine-o-Punuateraʻitua, who reigned 1827–1877.
+He died of dysentery on 11 January 1827 and was succeeded by his full sister, ʻAimata Pōmare IV Vahine o Punuateraʻiatua, who reigned 1827–1877.